For years I've seen Orange & Ginger Beef offered on many Chinese restaurant menus and I finally decided just to go ahead and make my own.

 After 60 minutes check the internal temperature of the meat (not the stuffing).

-When the roast reaches 145F it's time to remove from the grill.
+When the roast reaches an internal temperature of 145F it's time to remove from the grill.

 Depending on your grill and temperature this could be between 60 - 90 minutes.